Mitzura Arghezi: Marginalization and recovery

 Soon after, Mitzura's father began openly questioning Romania's participation in the war as an ally of Nazi Germany, and enraged Antonescu with his satirical prose, in which he had targeted Ambassador Manfred Freiherr von Killinger.
 As Baruțu reported in 1960, the definitive attack on Killinger was first read to a family-only audience, including Mitzura; upon hearing it, Paraschiva exclaimed: iar ți s-a făcut de pușcărie ("it seems you're itching to get back behind bars").
 Both Mitzura and her brother are thought to have "vetted" the work.
 Its publication resulted in her father's brief internment at Târgu Jiu.
 Mitzura and Paraschiva visited him there in October 1943, and found themselves treated with unusual respect by the local Land Forces garrison, whose staff had quietly endorsed Arghezi's patriotic take-down of Nazism.
+Both children were at Mărțișor, alongside their newly released father, during Allied carpet-bombing in April 1944, witnessing the area's devastation.
+They left the area and went into refuge in June, but returned once Arghezi Sr decided not to be guided by fear.

-The returning poet was openly celebrated during the interlude which followed Antonescu's toppling in August 1944.
+The poet was openly celebrated during the interlude which followed Antonescu's toppling in August 1944.
 At the time, the Romanian Communist Party, backed by the Soviet Union and its occupation forces, was experiencing an increase in influence.
 In February 1945, the communist ideologue Miron Radu Paraschivescu accused the writer of having backed the fascist Iron Guard, and of having embraced anti-Sovietism, noting that the Killinger incident was uncharacteristic.
 According to Paraschivescu, Eli Lotar, who had embraced "revolutionary" ideas and had deserted his family, was "T. Arghezi's first son—his first, and not just chronologically."
 Other communists were considering Arghezi Sr as an external ally.
 By August, contacts between the party and the Arghezis were mediated by Radu Bogdan of Scînteia; as he recalled in a 1993 piece, the effort was doomed: "Every person in that home, including Lady Paraschiva, Tătana (her sister), Mițura and Baruțu, not to mention the writer himself, were stunned by the occupation army and its behavior [...].
 The family's hopes were directed exclusively toward the Anglo-Americans".
 For a while, the attempts at a rapprochement did not yet subside.
 In December 1946, a banquet was hosted in the writer's honor by the Ministry of Culture, headed at the time by Mihai Ralea.
 Performances included a dance number by Mitzura.